kyuepublic/ptychopy/README.md

 4. To install and build the python package, set environment variables HDF5_BASE and CUDAHOME, which point to the installed path of the HDF5 and CUDA libraries.
 Also, set the cuda computing based on your GPU.

+   Recommend CUDA version <=10.
+For latest cuda version, you might run into some compiliation issue and need to do some tricks to link to other libraryes.

-For example the 2080 Ti has compute capability 7.5.
+   For example the
+   2080 Ti has compute capability 7.5.
 The GPU computing capability number can be found on the [NVidia website](https://developer.nvidia.com/cuda-gpus)